 - Signing up for platform like Upwork.com where you can search and apply for a number of online jobs

-- Checking up on job boards that offer remote work opportunities such as Problogger and Nomad Jobs
+- Checking up on job boards that offer remote writing work opportunities such as Contena and Nomad Jobs

 - Reaching out to a number of companies via email to offer your services.
 For this, it would be a good idea to have your own website to use as a reference.

 I recently put together this whole post on websites and magazines that pay you to write about travel.
-There are a total of 66 publications here so plenty of options to get started!
+There are more than 65 publications here so plenty of options to get started!

-If you are considering taking your freelance writing to a professional level (up to $1000 per article) then I highly recommend signing up for Elna Cain’s Write Your Way To 1K course.
+If you are considering taking your freelance writing to a professional level (up to $1,000 per article) then I recommend signing up for Elna Cain’s Write Your Way To 1K course.
 This is the foundational blueprint to your freelance writing success.